Academic Honesty and Integrity

 The minimum requirement could be fulfilled by including this statement:

-Consider these suggestions as well:
+Consider these Suggestions

 Include a personal statement regarding academic misconduct.
 It is one of the most powerful and effective tools you have for preventing such behavior.
 It should cover: